Mike014/My_AI_Engineer_Portfolio_Projects/README.md

 - **Fully Connected Layer**: Also known as the **Dense Layer**; the final layer for classification using **Softmax**.
 The **final layers** of a CNN that perform classification.
 - **Functional API**: An alternative to the Sequential API that allows for creating more **complex and flexible** models, with multiple inputs/outputs and non-linear connections.
 - **Gamma**: A parameter of **RBF and polynomial kernels** that controls how much a single data point influences the decision boundary.
+- **Guardrail**: In a Generative Artificial Intelligence (GenAI) system, such as a Large Language Model (LLM), there is a safety mechanism or policy designed to control and constrain the behavior of the model.
 - **Gym (OpenAI) Toolkit**: for simulating standardized RL environments like CartPole, Pong, etc.
 - **Gradient Descent**: An iterative algorithm used to minimize the cost function.
 - **Gradients**: Values that indicate how much the network's weights should be updated.
 Too small values make learning slow.